 Eight Pinterest Marketing Tips for 2020

 While it’s important to optimize your Pinterest Pins and profile, creating content that resonates with your target audience is still most important.
 Below, we’ve outlined eight tips to create a Pinterest strategy that both the algorithm and your audience will love.

 First thing’s first; you should set up your profile for success.
 If you haven’t already, create (or convert a personal profile into) a business profile.

 Once you’ve done that, claim your website under “account settings > claim.”
 You’ll also have to add a meta tag to your site or upload an HTML file to your website’s root folder.
 Although it’s a bit of work, claiming your website on a business profile is one of the best and easiest ways to earn Pinterest’s trust (see ranking factor #1 above).

-Fill in your business details on your profile.
-It might sound simple, but you’d be surprised by how many businesses forget to add important facts.
+Next, fill in your business details on your profile.
+It might sound simple, but you’d be surprised how many businesses forget to add these important facts.
 Make sure anyone visiting your Pinterest profile understands what your business is about, why they should follow your account, and how to get in touch with you.

-Add a powerful header image that shares your business’ personality and helps users understand what kind of content they can expect from you.
+Add a powerful header image that shares your business’s personality and helps users understand what kind of content they can expect from you.